apache/activemq-artemis/docs/user-manual/en/openwire.md

 - `supportAdvisory`

-  Whether or not the broker supports advisory messages.
+  Indicates whether the broker supports advisory messages.
 If the value is true, advisory addresses/queues will be created.
 If the value is false, no advisory addresses/queues are created.
 Default value is `true`.

 - `suppressInternalManagementObjects`

-  Whether or not the advisory addresses/queues, if any, will be registered to management service (e.g. JMX registry).
+  Indicates whether advisory addresses/queues, if any, will be registered to management service (e.g. JMX registry).
 If set to true, no advisory addresses/queues will be registered.
 If set to false, those are registered and will be displayed on the management console.
 Default value is `true`.